Resources

 • Week 1: Foundations, covering philosophical underpinnings, concepts, and principles.
 Read the relevant Cooper chapters.
 Create summary notes for each task list item.

 • Week 2: Applications Part 1, covering measurement, data collection, and assessment.
-Focus on understanding when and why you'd use each measurement procedure.
+Focus on when and why you'd use each measurement procedure.

 • Week 3: Applications Part 2, covering behavior-change procedures, skill acquisition, and behavior reduction.
 This is the densest section.
 Take your time.

 • Week 4: Ethics and Supervision/Management.
 Read the Ethics Code cover to cover at least once.
-Create flashcards for key ethical principles and their applications.
+Create flashcards for key principles and their applications.

 Month 2: Practice Questions and Mock Exams